Hiring a summer nanny? Payroll and taxes, handled.See how →

 Why it's worth doing right

-• You can claim the Child and Dependent Care Credit on your return
+• Reporting the wages lets you claim the Child and Dependent Care Credit on your return

 • Clear records protect both of you if the IRS ever asks questions